 As a volunteer-driven organization the RASC relies heavily upon the talents and contributions of its members to deliver programs and services.
 The Service Award was instituted in 1959 to recognize the contributions of members who, at either the National or Centre levels, have made a significant contribution to the life and vitality of the Society.
 The award is a bronze medallion engraved with the winner's name and year of presentation.
+(See "Establishment of the Service Award of the Royal Astronomical Society of Canada," JRASC 56, 131.)

 The Service Award is a major award of the Society given to a member in recognition of outstanding service, rendered over an extended period of time, where such service has had a major impact on the work of the Society and/or of a Centre of the Society.
 The Award is given only by resolution of the National Council, on recommendation of the Awards Committee.
 The Award shall be presented at the Society's General Assembly.
 The recipient will be offered reimbursement for two nights accommodation and up to two banquet tickets if they travel to the GA to receive their award.